-The Doctor of Chiropractic is a neuromusculoskeletal specialist, who works directly with the nerves, bones, muscles and joints of the body.
+The Doctor of Chiropractic works directly with the nerves, bones, muscles, and joints of the body.
 These are the essential parts of the body that control your posture and your ability to move.
-When these parts of your body do not function well or are injured, they present as common conditions like: neck and back pain, headaches, numbness and tingling, poor sleep.
+When these parts of your body do not function well or are injured, they present as common conditions like neck and back pain, headaches, numbness and tingling, and poor sleep.
 Chiropractic care is a drug-free, non-invasive approach to treating common musculoskeletal conditions, and complications arising from treatment are rare.

-There have been many controlled and independent research studies that have repeatedly shown that chiropractic care is safe and effective for treating low back pain, neck pain, headaches and other conditions relating to the musculoskeletal system.
+There have been many controlled and independent research studies that have repeatedly shown that chiropractic care is safe and effective for treating low back pain, neck pain, headaches, and other conditions relating to the musculoskeletal system.
 Chiropractors assess and treat patients with disorders related to the spine, extremities, and pelvis and their effects on the nervous system.
-Chiropractors specialize in treating all regions of the body, including shoulders, knees, ankles and wrists.
+Chiropractors treat all regions of the body, including shoulders, knees, ankles, and wrists.

 Download New Patient Form